marco-c-yu/quantile-regression-in-datashield/TechnicalNote.md

 There are other categories of federated learning, including **Vertical Federated Learning** and **Federated Transfer Learning**, which will not be discussed here.

-### 2.2 Horizontal Federated LQR Algorithm
+### 2.2 Horizontal Federated LQR Algorithms

 In [1.3](#13-iteratively-reweighted-least-squares-irls-method-for-lqr), we showed that the regression coefficients of LQR can be solved by IRLS,

 it is similar to the algorithm for solving federated generalized linear model (GLM).[^9]

+Estimation for variance of coefficient follows the implementation of Powell's kernel estimator in the **quantreg**[^7] package in **R**.

-The proposed algorithms for regression coefficients and variance of coefficients estimation of horizontal federated LQR are listed as follow:
+The proposed algorithms for regression coefficients and variance of coefficients estimation of horizontal federated LQR are summarized as follow:

 > #### Algorithm 1: IRLS estimator of the regression coefficients of horizontal federated LQR[^3]<sup>,</sup>[^9] <br>
 > In server, <br>